Copyright © 2026 Michael A. Brown

 therefore between (generally unbelieving) national Israel and God’s purposes

-for the Jewish people in the end-times, and the (mainly Gentile) Church of
+for the Jewish people in the end-times, on the one hand, and the (mainly Gentile) Church of Christ, on

-beliefs were consistent with the general structure of Jewish eschatological
+premillennial beliefs were consistent with the general structure of Jewish

-belief which developed in the Old Testament writings and then on through the intertestamental
+eschatological belief which developed in the Old Testament writings and then on

-is taught in these blogs is consistent with Irenaeus’ beliefs.
+below that what is taught in this book is consistent with Irenaeus’ beliefs.

 Against Heresies: